mykelalvis/FT/Traveller/WORKING/Book 1.md

 who is hit but not rendered unconscious will make sufficient noise (probably a scream) to raise the TERRAIN DMs alarm.
-If the alarm is not raised in this manner, there Clear, Road, Open. ... +3 is a chance (throw 9+ for it to occur) that an un- Prairie, Plain, Steppes. .+3 attacked comrade in the defending party will see the Rough, Hills, Foothills .+2 person fall and give the alarm.
+If the alarm is not raised in this manner, there Clear, Road, Open. ... +3 is a chance (throw 9+ for it to occur) that an un-Prairie, Plain, Steppes. .+3 attacked comrade in the defending party will see the
+Rough, Hills, Foothills .+2 person fall and give the alarm.
 Surprise continues Broken, Highlands. .. .+2 until it is lost, and may thus continue indefinitely.
 Mountain, Alpine .... +3 Once surprise is lost, normal combat begins.